mkanwal-iit/Load-Forecasting/README.md

 magnitude of the relative percentage error (| 100*(Ytrue - Ypred)/Ytrue |).
 The errors are not
 significantly large, which indicates the model is performing well.

-### Random Forest prediction that contains all the load values for June 1-7, 2008
+### Random Forest prediction that contains all 20zones load values for June 1-7, 2008

 ![Load_Prediction](Load_prediction.png)